burningpigeon/yourDailyNewsBites/readme.md

 - /api/categories/getCategories (GET): Return's a specific user's categories
 - /api/categories/addCategory (POST): Adds a new category to a users' account
 - /api/categories/removeCategory (DELETE): Removes a category from a user's account

+d. news
+- /api/news/getStories (GET): Returns all daily stories for a specific category
 ```